 The Biomedical Engineering Profession

 Biomedical engineering (BME), like any branch of engineering, uses scientific and mathematical principles to solve relevant problems facing the world.
-BME is focused on improving human health.
-It is a large field and encompasses many distinct areas such as:
+BME is focused on improving human health and encompasses many distinct areas such as:

 - biomedical optics